han-so1omon/BoidDac/src/boidtoken.process_rc.md

     3) Quarterly = times 2.0
     The process then adds all stake amounts including their associated multipliers to arrive at a total number of "shares earned".
     Shares are not a representation of ownership, simply a term to represent percentage of bonus each account is awarded for that week as in "share of the total".
-    Single Share value = Total Payout divided by the total shares earned expressed in EDNA's The Single Share value times the number of shares in each staked row on the staked table is added to the table in one of three ways:
+    Single Share value = Total Payout divided by the total shares earned expressed in BOID's The Single Share value times the number of shares in each staked row on the staked table is added to the table in one of three ways:
     1) if the table row is staked for a weekly term, the tokens are added to the existing stake
     2) if the table row is staked for a monthly or quarterly term and the term is completed, the tokens are added to the existing stake